-Posted by Gary Burger on June 14, 2016 in Personal Injury
+Posted by Gary Burger on June 14, 2016 in Medical Malpractice

 Physicians and hospitals often blame the legal system, particularly medical malpractice lawsuits, for the soaring costs of health care.
 Health care reform is always on someone’s political agenda along with new ways to lower costs.
 One such method was recently discussed in a New York Times article by Peter Orszag.
 And so the argument goes, doctors and hospitals need to protect themselves from medical malpractice suits, and therefore order excessive tests and treatments for each patient, to ensure they cover all bases.
 This practice increases the cost of health care.
 On some level, this makes sense.
 The nightmare scenario for any doctor is to have not done the one test that could have cured their patient, then be sued for it.
 Therefore, proponents of medical malpractice immunity for doctors argue that if they are immune from medical malpractice lawsuits, physicians will provide treatment based only on the symptoms their patients present (called evidence-based medicine), which means less frivolous testing, and in turn lower health care costs.